 Used for qualifying used clean vehicles purchased from a licensed dealer.
 Key requirements include:

-- Vehicle must be at least 2 model years old
+- Vehicle must be at least 2 model years old at the time of sale

 Qualified Commercial Clean Vehicle Credit